 Prevention

 Preventing dental disease is a key component of modern dentistry.
-Good oral hygiene and decay-free teeth are essential prior to the start of a complex treatment plan.
-Oral health should be maintained by a good preventive programme, including an effective cleaning technique, with brushing and flossing, where indicated, a sound diet, with limited sugar and acid intake, and additional techniques such as fissure sealants.
+Good oral hygiene and decay free teeth are essential to protect the remaining teeth present and prior to the start of a complex treatment plan.
+The oral health should be maintained by a good preventive programme, including an effective cleaning technique, a safe diet with limited sugar and acid intake, and additional techniques such as fissure sealants.

 Restorative care